AsiaPonder001/Ticket-Lifecycle-Examples/README.md

 </p>

 <h2>osTicket Lifecycle Examples<h2/>
-<h2> After installing osTicket and configuration I will be demonstrating the lifecycle of tickets in osTicket. <h2/>
+<h2> After installing osTicket and configuration I will be demonstrating the lifecycle of a ticket. <h2/>

 1. Go the portal to sign in and open a new ticket as a customer.
 For testing purposes the url is http://localhost/osTicket